History of Literature #127 – Gertrude Stein

 Music Credits: “When You’re Down, My Dear” by Josh Hetherington and Ronny Haynes, from Show Me Where It Hurts, available at showmewhereithurts.bandcamp.com

-One thought on “History of Literature #127 – Gertrude Stein
+One response to “History of Literature #127 – Gertrude Stein”

 1. Listening to the argument about avant-garde art vs rubbish, I realize that there truly is nothing new, is there?
 I recently had to hold myself back getting into an online dispute–someone calling another artist’s words crap and ‘not art’.
 It has given me much to ponder but I am glad I backed out of it.